sergeypedan/formtastic-tristate-radio/README.md

 ## Dependencies

-Now the gem depends on Formtastic (naturally) and Rails.
-Frankly I am not sure whether I have time to make it work with other frameworks.
+Now the gem depends on [Formtastic](https://github.com/formtastic/formtastic) (naturally) and Rails.
+Frankly I am not sure whether I will have time to make it work with other frameworks.

 ## How it works